Dangerous-Community/Dangerous-net/README.md

 **Early 2024**
 - Completion / Signifficant progress towards the Dangerous Net (Building scalable decentralised infrastructure for cloud storage)
-- Usage of JAVA Keycard for signing / backing up private public keys.
+- Usage of JAVA Keycard or other implants for storing the CID log

 **Late 2024**
 - Reach of critical mass of the Dangerous Net by application users to support itself and be self sufficient.
 - Decentralised network needs to reach a critical *undertermined* size to support itself without daemons running in cloud or in my own servers while also maintaining full file availability.

+**Late 2024 to Early 2025**
+- Android support

 ## Donations